-The TOE includes the BCCM and configures the JVM TLS implementation for FIPS mode to protect TSF data when it is being transmitted between Tripwire Enterprise Server and Tripwire Enterprise Agent components.
-The TSF Protection security function is supported by a mutually authenticated TLS connection between the Tripwire Enterprise Agent and the Tripwire Enterprise Server.
-Authentication is accomplished using X509 certificates for both the Tripwire Enterprise Agent and the Tripwire Enterprise Server.
-For TE Agent to TE console TLS communications, Tripwire uses the BCCM implementation, which uses AES 128 and 256-bit strength encryption.
+For TE Agent to TE console TLS communications, TE Server and TE Java Agent uses the BCCM implementation, which uses AES 128/256-bit strength encryption.
+TE Axon Agent uses its OpenSSL module to implement TLS.
 For the connections it also requires both sides to be authenticated via the certificates discussed previously, preventing any man-in-the-middle attacks.